Does smoking hemp get you high? Is it safe?

 The best way to determine if a product is legal is to check the CBD or hemp brand’s lab results for their products.

-Each batch, even in bud form, should be tested through an independent, third-party lab to verify cannabinoid content and that the product is free of pesticides, solvents, and other contaminants.
+Each batch, even in bud form, should be tested through an independent, third-party lab to verify cannabinoid content.
+It’ll also verify the product is free of pesticides, solvents, and other contaminants.

 Smoking CBD Bud